yandex-cloud/docs/en/_includes/api-auth-translate-speechkit.md

    To learn more, see the section [Getting started](../billing/quickstart/index.md) in the documentation on Billing.

-1. Assign the required [roles](../iam/concepts/access-control/roles.md)  to the user on whose behalf API requests will be made.
+1. Determine the required [roles](../iam/concepts/access-control/roles.md) for the user on whose behalf API requests will be made.
 Select one of the options:
     * The `resource-manager.cloud.owner` role for the cloud.
     * A pair of roles:  `resource-manager.cloud.member`  for the cloud and `admin` for the cloud or folder.
     * A pair of roles: `resource-manager.cloud.member` for the cloud and `editor` for the cloud or folder.

-    To assign roles, execute:
+1. Assign roles:

     [!INCLUDE [grant-role-console](grant-role-console.md)]